-Funding recipients will be required to submit reports on a regular basis.
+Funding recipients will be required to submit reports on a regular basis via the Fluxx Grant Management System (details will be provided to successful applicants).
 The reporting schedule is outlined in the following table.

 REPORT REPORTING FREQUENCY DUE Progress against pre-determined milestones and/or targets 6-monthly Every 6 months from receipt of funds Financial Reports (to be included in progress report) Annually Every 12 months from the receipt of funds Final Report Once Only At project completion, or within 12 weeks after project completion.
 Milestone Notification for Phase II/III Clinical Trials As agreed to in Grant Agreement When Milestone is achieved Ad hoc reports As requested by FightMND On request with a negotiable time frame not greater than six weeks FightMND Research Symposium Presentation Biennially During FightMND Research Symposium